 To use Cycle native app steps, it is recommended that Window’s Inspect.exe is used to identify app Object Identifiers.
+It is recommended to use Inspect.exe with multiple monitors.
 If you have not downloaded and installed Inspect.exe, follow the instructions provided in this article:

 When using native app steps there are 4 element locator types that can be used to interact with applications using Cycle.

 Finding Object Identifiers with Inspect.exe can be done in two ways.

 1) With your application and Inspect.exe open, the mouse cursor can be moved around the application and Inspect.exe will show UI element information in real time based on what UI element the cursor is hovering over.

 In the example below using Windows calculator app, the “1” button is being hovered over, and the Tree view and Data view displays information about the “1” button.
 The Tree view shows the location of the button within the element hierarchy, and the Data view shows Object Identifiers of the button.

 2) With your application and Inspect.exe open, the Tree view on the left side can be navigated to any accessible element within the element hierarchy with mouse or keyboard.